Language, Brain and Behaviour

 - Political Science and International Relations

 Plus at least 30 points of courses chosen from the following subjects:

-This specialisation will be of value to anyone wishing to continue on to areas such as language research, linguistics, psychology, language teaching, youth development, communication skills and training, language-related policy development, data analysis and data sciences, language and ageing, language revitalisation, or development of language technologies.
+This specialisation will be of value to anyone wishing to continue on to areas such as language research or teaching, youth development, communication skills training, or development of new language technologies.